-The Arkansas Department of Education (ADE), Child Nutrition Unit (CNU) is accepting applications from elementary schools that want to participate in the FFVP for School Year (SY) 2019-2020 – pending approval of federal funding.
+The Division of Elementary and Secondary Education, Child Nutrition Unit (CNU) is accepting applications from elementary schools that want to participate in the FFVP for School Year (SY) 2020-2021 – pending approval of federal funding.

 To be considered for this program, each school in the district that desires the program must submit a completed application.
-The application must be received by the CNU no later than 4:30 pm on Friday, March 15, 2019.
+The application must be received by CNU no later than 4:30 pm on Friday, March 20, 2020.
 Applications must be emailed.

 Submit (Scan and email w/ required signatures) applications to:

 For renewal schools, completing an application will continue funding for SY 20-21 if the school is an elementary school (K-8), has a 50% or greater free/reduced (F/R) percentage, submitted a complete application, and does not have any significant issues that would constitute ineligibility.

 For new schools, completing an application does not guarantee funding for SY 20-21.
 Funding will be based on the school’s F/R percentage, a complete application, and remaining funding after renewal schools have received their grant award.

 When planning to submit an application, please keep the following in mind:

 - Late and incomplete applications will be disqualified.